axew3/phpbb-vertical-views/README.md

 [Ask on topic at phpBB.com](https://www.phpbb.com/community/viewtopic.php?p=15973420#p15973420 "phpBB.com help topic")

 I maybe also expect that you'll help on improve this for all, while also for your personal use.

-You have to mention
-The author site, axew3.com, or this github repo. into your main template features explain, if you'll use this idea.
+You have to mention: The author site, axew3.com, or this github repo, into your main template features explain, if you'll use this idea.